-134) 30 minutes before the time for the start of the race, the cars will leave the pits to cover a reconnaissance lap.
-At the end of this lap they will stop on the grid in starting order with their engines stopped.
-Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps.

-135) 17 minutes before the starting time, a warning signal announcing the closing of the pit exit in 2 minutes will be given.

-15 minutes before the starting time, the pit exit will be closed and a second warning signal will be given.
-Any car which is still in the pits can start from the pits provided it reached the pit exit under its own power.
-If more than one car is affected they must line up in the order in which they reached the pit exit.

-Where the pit exit is immediately after the Line, cars will join the race when the whole field has passed the pit exit on its first racing lap.
-Where the pit exit is immediately before the Line, cars will join the race as soon as the whole field has crossed the Line after the start.

-136 Refuelling on the starting grid may only be carried out prior to the 5 minute signal and by using an un-pressurised container, with a maximum capacity of 12 litres, which has been fitted with one or more dry break couplings connecting it to the car.
-Any such container may only be used once during each starting procedure.

-137) The approach of the start will be announced by signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning.

-When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid.

-When the five minute signal is shown all cars must have their wheels fitted.
-After this signal wheels may only be removed in the pits.
-Any car which does not have all its wheels fitted at the five minute signal must start the race from the back of the grid or the pit lane.
+- 141) 30 minutes before the start of the formation lap the cars will leave the pit lane to cover a reconnaissance lap.
+At the end of this lap they will stop on the grid in starting order with their engines stopped. - Should they wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps. - 142) Any car which has not taken up its position on the grid by the time the five minute signal is shown will not be permitted to do so and must start from the pit lane in accordance with Article 143. - 143) 17 minutes before the start of the formation lap, a warning signal will be given indicating that the end of the pit lane will be closed in two minutes. - 15 minutes before the start of the formation lap the end of the pit lane will be closed and a second warning signal will be given.
+Any car which is still in the pit lane can start from the end of the pit lane provided it got there under its own power.
+If more than one car is affected they must line up in the order in which they reached the end of the pit lane.
+These cars may then join the race once the whole field has passed the end of the pit lane for the first time after the start. - 144) The approach of the start will be announced by signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - When the five minute signal is shown all cars must have their wheels fitted.
+After this signal wheels may only be removed in the pit lane.
+Any car which does not have all its wheels fully fitted at the five minute signal must start the race from the back of the grid or the pit lane.

 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given.
-If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, his team may attempt to rectify the problem.
+If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
 In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind.